Registered Location Closeout Policy

 - The PI is leaving the University, but transferring responsibility of his/her registered location to another PI.
 (Hazardous materials may be left in the room if the new PI takes responsibility for them.)

 What is the proper registered location closeout procedure?

 - Notify Environmental Health & Safety six weeks prior to the evacuation date (or as soon as possible) by using the Registered Location Closeout Notification Form.
 Once EHS receives notification, an appointment will be made for a closeout monitoring visit.

-- Chemicals: Submit a Pick Up Request Form (PURF) to schedule the removal of all hazardous chemicals.
-Use separate forms for Used Materials and Unused Materials (chemicals still in their original container).
-Characterize any unknown chemicals as completely as possible and submit them on a separate Used PURF.
-PURF items are to be physically left in the same order they are entered on the PURF to expedite processing when EHS staff members arrive to collect the material.
-Many Registered Users have found it helpful to offer good chemicals and labware to other researchers in the department before determining what needs to be picked up by EHS.
+- Chemicals: Submit a Waste Pickup Request to schedule the removal of all hazardous chemicals.
+Items are to be physically left in the same order they are entered to expedite processing when EHS staff members arrive to collect the material.
+Many PIs have found it helpful to offer good chemicals and labware to other researchers in the department before determining what needs to be picked up by EHS.

 - Gas cylinders: Arrange for all gas cylinders to be returned to the supplying vendor (contact EHS for assistance if this requires using a commercial carrier).
 List any non-returnable cylinders on an Unused Materials PURF.

 - Glassware: Unwanted glassware and other laboratory equipment should be cleaned and boxed so that it may be redistributed to other researchers through the Chemical Redistribution Program.
 Email firstname.lastname@example.org or call 882-3736 for pickup.
 Broken glassware should be managed in accordance with the Biosafety Manual.